AndersDeath/diary2/000-current.md

 # 20 May - Friday - Kaş - Fethiye - 234 day of immigration

 Today we were in Fethie which is nice place.
 I like this city very much.
-Ksusha doesn't like this place and this
+Ksusha doesn't like this place and this is rare situation